 Hilarious in Hindsight: Plenty of scenarios in the comic actually happened as time went on - Spider-Man joined the Fantastic Four in the Hickman run, Hulk became a barbarian in the Planet Hulk series, Comic-Book Time means that Captain America was probably revived decades after both iterations of "What if Cap were revived today?", Elektra's survival has been retconned in...

-The joke scenario in #34, "What if Every Avenger Remained an Avenger", depicts the silliness of an Avengers team with dozens of members.
+The joke scenario in #34, "What if Every Avenger Remained an Avenger", depicts the silliness of an Avengers team with around twenty-six members.
 Ever since Civil War, that lineup has looked downright sparse.

 Even more so, since Vol 3 has an early issue beginning with thirty-odd Avengers trying to stop Whirlwind robbing a bank, and tripping over one another.

 In "What if J. Jonah Jameson adopted Spider-Man?" (v2 #82), Flash Thompson becomes the Scorpion.
 Years later in canon, he'd claim another power set that once belonged to Mac Gargan: Venom.

 #46 of the second series, "What If Cable Destroyed the X-Men?", leans toward Harsher in Hindsight.
 The book opens with Cable killing Professor Xavier, Jean Grey, and Cyclops.
 This was released just a little less than a year before it was revealed that Cyclops was Cable's father.

 The world shown in "What If Charles Xavier Had Become the Juggernaut" is effectively House of M, albeit with Xavier in charge instead of Magneto, a mutant-dominated world where humans are second-class citizens.